Sonosus/Sonosus/README.md

 | :heavy_check_mark: | Fully designed, debugged, tested, and verified.                                  |
 | :warning:          | Fully designed but not tested.
 There is a high chance this won't work first try. |
 | :x:                | Unfinished, messy design.
 Do not use, for reference or otherwise.                |

+# Support
+I've had a couple of requests from folks who want to financially support my work.
+I build synths and electronics in my spare time, and will always make my work open source for the world to enjoy - I publish my designs here because I want to give back to the DIY community and benefit as many people as possible.
+I don't want to advertise this widely, but since some people have asked for it, you can now tip me on [Ko-fi](ko-fi.com/sonosus).
+This is absolutely at your discretion - don't feel you have to, but if you do decide to donate, thank you very much.